Piyush-onGIT/piyush-writes/content/blogs/concur-req-expressjs.md

 ---
 title: Concurrent request handling of ExpressJS
-description: An in-depth detail on ExpressJS uses NodeJS environment to handle concurrent requests.
+description: An in-depth detail on how ExpressJS uses NodeJS environment to handle concurrent requests.
 date: 2026-02-05
 ---